IoT

 How old is my model?

-If you send us your VIN number, we can give you an exact date when your model was produced.
-You can also find the year yourself by looking at your VIN.
-The last letter of the frame number indicates the year of manufacture.
-You can use the following guide to find out when your model was produced.
-The letters A-Z are used except for I,O and Y.
+If you send us your frame number, we can give you the exact date when your model was manufactured.
+You can also find the year yourself by looking at your frame number.
+The last letter in the frame number indicates the year of manufacture.
+You can use the following guide to find out when your model was manufactured.
+The letters A-Z are used, except for I, O, and Y.

 1985: A